- How Can You Prepare Your Private Group Tutorials?

 - A computer connected to the internet

 You also need to ensure that the classroom or wherever you’re teaching is well-lit, calm, and clean.
-Normally, group classes organised by agencies will take place in the agency’s own classrooms.
+Normally, group classes organized by agencies will take place in the agency’s own classrooms.

-The teacher should also take care of their own appearance, too.
+The teacher should also take care of their own appearance too.
 It probably seems obvious, but a teacher needs to look impeccable as students will notice if you don’t.
-In every country in the world, especially in western cultures, beauty and image is at the forefront and your appearance could harm your tutoring business if you aren’t well-presented.
-Make sure that you’re groomed, clean, and smiling when you first meet students and parents as you only have one chance to make a first impression.
+In every country in the world, especially in western cultures, beauty and image are at the forefront, and your appearance could harm your tutoring business if you aren’t well-presented.
+Make sure that you’re groomed, clean, and smiling when you first meet students and parents, as you only have one chance to make a first impression.
 It may seem stupid, but that’s just the way things are.

 Additionally, a good firm handshake goes a long way.
 It’s a sign of confidence and a non-verbal sign that you’re someone to be trusted and a competent teacher.
 Finally, make sure you dress appropriately for the type of lesson you're going to be teaching.